tandemdude/hikari-lightbulb/docs/source/guides/commands.rst

 The Implements Decorator
 ========================

+.. automodule:: lightbulb.decorators
+    :members: implements
+    :noindex:

-The :obj:`lightbulb.decorators.implements` decorator acts as the base for every command you will make using Lightbulb.
+This decorator acts as the base for every command you will make using Lightbulb.

 It defines the type or multiple types of commands that the decorated callback function will implement.